NEWS

 WHAT TO DO IF I’M PULLED OVER ON ROAD STOPS?

-If your vehicle is classed as category M1 or N1, your V5C should show the correct category linked with the Conformity of Production (COP) and Type Approval documents provided by your convertor.
+If your vehicle is classed as category M1 or N1, your V5C should show the correct category linked with the Certificates of Conformity (CoC) provided by your convertor and dealer.

-If your vehicle has been converted by Clarks, we provide you with a copy of your COP and Type Approval documents in your handover pack, which is typically located in the glove compartment of your vehicle.
+If your vehicle has been converted by Clarks, we provide you with a copy of your CoC in your handover pack, which is typically located in the glove compartment of your vehicle.
+Keep it in a safe place with your vehicle registration documents!

 ROAD TAX